ricvale/Othello/README.md

 Othello
 =======

-Quick and dirty Othello (Reversi) Game
+Othello (Reversi) Game

-Hybrid Android App made with Phonegap(Cordova)
+It is adapted for a Hybrid Android App made with Phonegap(Cordova)